 Even if you've optimized your website for accessibility under WCAG 2.0-AA guidelines, if visitors can’t read your PDF documents, your site isn’t fully accessible.
 Nor is it compliant with ADA standards, leaving you open to complaints and potential litigation, not to mention a hit to your organization’s reputation.

-So what can your organization do?
-You can start by doing the right thing: providing document accessibility.
+You can start by doing the right thing.
+You can providing document accessibility.

 Yes, I know accessibility is mandated at both state and federal levels, but giving people access shouldn’t be something you do because you have to.
 It should be something you do because you care for and value your customers and employees.